caetano-dev/Gopher-Find/README.md

 ## Contributing

+Seeing something wrong?
+Want to help?

-Feel free to fork the project, make changes and open pull requests.
+Feel free to fork the project, make changes, open pull requests and issues.
 Any contribution is welcome.